-THOUGHT - Let us never forget where we have come from and where we are headed - dead in trespasses and sins and on our way to glory (cp 2Th 1:10).
+THOUGHT - Let us never forget where we have come from and where we are headed - dead in trespasses and sins and on our way to glory (cp 2Th 1:10+).
 We were not merely sick or injured, but were completely, spiritually dead.
 Death always brings separation.
 Thus every person ever born has been born into a state of separation from their Creator, the only true and Living God.

 Spurgeon - Look back to what you used to be, to the hole of the pit whence ye were digged: "You hath he quickened, who were dead in trespasses and sins."
 (Exposition)

+Gaebelein speaks of cards signed during an evangelistic campaign, which read "From now on I promise to lead a better religious and Christian life."
+To these promises Gaebelein replied that in light of the truth in Ephesians 2:1 "How is it possible for a person to live a better life, when that person has no life at all"?
 As an aside, it is notable that such promises are not without Biblical precedent.
 Read several other times where people made promises they could not keep - Ro 7:14-25 Ex 24:3, 7, Ex 19:8 Josh 24:21,22,24.

 Dead in - "In" is locative of sphere, which indicates the sphere or realm, in which we lived before we were born in (the sphere of) Christ (see in Christ and in Christ Jesus and in Christ).
 We were not dead because we had committed sin but because we were in the sphere of sin.
 That's why we committed sin.
 We were born with the penchant as it were to commit sins.
 As a fish lives in an aquarium, we were born in the "aquarium" of sin.
 What does this mean?
 To reiterate we sin because we are sinners.
 Stealing does not make us a thief.
 We steal because we are by nature (from Adam) thieves!
 Does that hurt your pride?

 When God looks down from heaven, in a sense, the whole world looks like a cemetery to Him.
 All God sees are spiritually dead people.
 Above every corpse (both those "walking" as well as those "lying" in the grave) is a three-word epitaph "DEAD IN SIN."
 The world without Christ always makes me think of the 1968 horror spoof "Night of the Living Dead"!
 And so Paul begins with the most important point which is man's desperate need for divine grace and mercy.
-Dead men can't do much in their own strength to create new life in their spirits!
+Dead men can't do much (ANYTHING!) in their own strength to create new life in their spirits!
 If you miss this point, you may miss eternity with God!

-ILLUSTRATION - Some one said to a person dying; "Well, you are in the land of the living yet."
+ILLUSTRATION - Someone said to a person dying; "Well, you are in the land of the living yet."
 "No," said he, "I am in the land of the dying yet, but I am going to the land of the living; they live there and never die."
 This is the land of sin and death and tears, but up yonder they never die.
 It is perpetual life; it is unceasing joy.
 (D L Moody in his great little book Heaven)

 Dead (3498) (nekros from which we get English "necropsy") denotes the body derived of life, and refers literally to the physical condition of being deceased.
 As used here in Ephesians, figuratively "dead" refers to the spiritual condition of those who are unable to attain to the life of faith in and of themselves.
 Lost men are spiritually, eternally dead, not merely weakened, incapacitated, disabled, or sick.
 Spiritual death is the state of separation from God and His life.
 Death itself is a separation, whether physical, the separation of the person from his body, or spiritual, the separation of the person from God.
 Two other marks of a dead person are corruption and impotence, both relevant to the spiritual condition of unregenerate men and women.